-Man #1: (breathless) Diphtheria epidemic!
-Children are dying.
-It could wipe out Nome.
+Man #1: (breathless) Nome is experiencing a diphtheria epidemic!
+Children are dying and it could wipe out the whole town.
 The antitoxin serum can stop it, but the train doesn't go to Nome.
-A dog team has volunteered to bring the serum to Nulata.
+A dog team volunteered to bring the serum from the train station to Nulata.